 Diversity, Equity, and Inclusion

-Clarence formerly served as the Adams and Reese Diversity, Equity, and Inclusion Committee Chair, leading the charge for the firm to achieve Mansfield Rule 5.0 Certification, a national standard recognizing law firms’ commitment to DEI and progress in diversifying leadership.
+In his first term as DEI Chair, Clarence led the charge for the firm to achieve Mansfield Rule 5.0 Certification, a national standard recognizing law firms’ commitment to DEI and progress in diversifying leadership.

 Throughout his tenure as DEI chair, Clarence worked with DEI committee members and firm management to introduce and implement mentorship programs such as Adams and Reese's ARROW (Advancement, Recruitment, and Retention of Women), AdvanceLaw Diversity Mentorship, and DAAP (Diverse Attorney Advancement and Promotion).